Mexican Black Beans are a classic side dish made with a few simple seasonings! Enjoy them with a side of tacos, migas and more.

 - Heat the oil in a medium skillet over medium heat until shimmering.
 Add the onions and cook until translucent.
 Stir in the garlic and tomato paste and cook until fragrant, about 30 seconds.

-- Add the beans to the pan.
+Add the beans to the pan.
 Using a wooden spatula, smash about half of the beans.
 Stir in the vegetable broth, chili powder, cumin, and oregano.
-Simmer over low heat, stirring occasionally, until most of the broth has been absorbed, about 10-15 minutes.
+Simmer over low heat, stirring occasionally, until most of the broth has been absorbed, about 10 to 15 minutes.
 Season with salt and pepper to taste.
-If desired, squeeze fresh lime juice over the top and sprinkle with scallions or cilantro.